Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 After introducing some preliminaries in Section 2, we present and analyze the SDCD method with adaptive stepsizes in Section 3.
-In Section 4, we propose the FSDCD method and show its linear convergence rate.
+In Section 4, we propose the adaptive SDCD (ASDCD) method and show its linear convergence rate.
 In Section 5, we perform some numerical experiments to show the effectiveness of the proposed method.
-Finally, we conclude the paper in Section 6.
+We conclude the paper in Section 6.
+Proofs of all main results are provided in the appendix.